TanjilaBagawan7/kubernetes_latest/README.md

     <master-node-ip> master-node
     <worker-node-ip> node1 worker-node
     ~~~
-9. Disable SELinux in all the instance and reboot.
+9. Disable SELinux in all the instances and reboot machines.

     ~~~
     sudo setenforce 0